-The add-on relies on the Improved Import and Export extension as a base to provide all the features necessary to implement the integration.
-The pair streamlines the SAP API to deliver the most seamless connection between Magento 2 and B1.
+The add-on provides all the features necessary to implement the integration.
+It streamlines the SAP API to deliver the most seamless connection between Magento 2 and B1.
 To import and export product records and the related data between Magento 2 and SAP Business One, follow these steps:

 In the add-on, select the entity to sync – products.

 You can also configure a frequency of transfers to automate further synchronizations.

 Now, let’s explore each backend section that participates in the Magento 2 SAP Business One migration.

 Everything is relatively standard here.
 You need to enable the job, specify its title, select a frequency (choose a predefined interval or create a custom one), and set a language (Locale).
 That’s it.
 Proceed to the next tab.

 Store Filter & Export Behavior

 In Store Filter, select store views that contain the products you want to synchronize between Magento 2 and SAP Business One.